lenesk/sokolova.dk/current-enrolment-august-sokolovadk.md

 # Learn Danish online

 I have been teaching Danish at all levels to foreigners in language schools in Copenhagen for eight years.
-In July 2020, I established my tutoring studio [SokolovaDK](https://sokolova.dk/online-group-classes-levels-and-schedule).
+Now I have established my private [Danish online courses](https://sokolova.dk/online-group-classes-levels-and-schedule).
 I offer Danish online courses to groups and individuals.

 [You can sign up for online group courses starting in August directly on my homepage](https://sokolova.dk/current-courses-for-sign-up).